International Law

 ...the publics in many predominately Muslim countries, Latin America, and China see the United States as their greatest potential threat.
 For example, two-thirds of Chinese(66%) and nearly as many in Turkey and Pakistan (64% each), name the United States as the country that poses the greatest threat to their own country in the future.
 Majorities in Venezuela (54%) and Argentina (52%) also view the United States as a potential threat.

-Bush has made a number of disastrous decisions for the US.
+Bush made a number of disastrous decisions for the US.
 The results he promised: endless war, new arms race, torture, renditions, have cost the US the moral high ground and we have lost much of the prestige that we had painstakingly built over time.
 Programs to protect the environment and the people have been devastated so that military spending can proceed at ruinous levels.
 Congressional oversight has atrophied so that Constitutional checks have been all but destroyed.

 The UN and its enforcement of constraints of international law could save us from the kind of failure brought upon us by the Bush administration, and it might have saved us from some of the Bush devastation.